-The MPQUIC functionality in the UE communicates with the MPQUIC Proxy functionality in the UPF (see Figure 4.2.10-1) using the user plane of the 3GPP access, or the non-3GPP access, or both.
-The MPQUIC functionality may be enabled for an MA PDU Session with type IPv4, IPv6 or IPv4v6, when both the UE and the network support this functionality.
+The MPQUIC-UDP functionality in the UE communicates with the MPQUIC-UDP Proxy functionality in the UPF (see Figure 4.2.10-1) using the user plane of the 3GPP access, or the non-3GPP access, or both.
+The MPQUIC-UDP functionality may be enabled for an IP based MA PDU Session with type IPv4, IPv6 or IPv4v6, when both the UE and the network support this functionality.

-The MPQUIC functionality is composed of three components:
+The MPQUIC-UDP functionality is composed of the following components:

 In the UE, this component is only used in the uplink direction, while, in the UPF, this component is only used in the downlink direction.